Charles Wilkins: Birth and childhood

 He was born at Frome in Somerset in 1749.
 He trained as a printer.
 In 1770, he went to India as a printer and writer in the East India Company's service.
 His facility with language allowed him to quickly learn Persian and Bengali.
 He created with his own hands the first type for printing Bengali.
 He published the first typeset book in the language, earning himself the name "the Caxton of India".
 He also designed type for publications of books in Persian.
-In 1781, he was appointed as translator of Persian and Bengali to the Commissioner of Revenue and as superintendent of the Company's press.
+In 1781, he was appointed as translator of Persian and Bengali to the Commissioner of Revenue and as superintendent of the company's press.
 He successfully translated a Royal inscription in Kutila characters, which were thitherto indecipherable.

 In 1784, Wilkins helped William Jones establish the Asiatic Society of Bengal.

 Work

-Wilkins moved to Varanasi, where he studied Sanskrit under Kalinatha, a Brahmin pandit.
+Wilkins moved to Benares (Varanasi), where he studied Sanskrit under Kalinatha, a Brahmin pandit.
 At this period he began work on his translation of the Mahabharata, securing strong support for his activities from the governor of British India, Warren Hastings.
 Though he never completed the translation, portions were later published.
 The most important was his version of the Gita, published in 1785 as 'Bhagvat-geeta', or Dialogues of Krishna and Arjun (London: Nourse, 1785).
 In his preface Wilkins argued that the Gita was written to encourage a form of monotheist "unitarianism" and to draw Hinduism away from the polytheism he ascribed to the Vedas.
 He had a hobby to learn about other religions.
 He was also a scholar of Islam.
 He stayed in India for 16 years (1770–1786).
 He also made visits to holy shrines of other religions to learn about their customs.
 During a visit to Varanasi, he made a stop at Patna, and visited Patna Sahib Gurudwara, the birthplace of Guru Gobind Singh Ji.
 He wrote his account of this visit titled as 'Sikhs and their College at Patna'.
 He writes about Dasam Granth there and notes in this article.
 Meanwhile, inscriptions of the 6th century CE in late Brahmi script were deciphered in 1785 by Charles Wilkins, who published an essentially correct translation of the Gopika Cave Inscription written by the Maukhari king Anantavarman.
 Wilkins seems to have relied essentially on the similarities with later Brahmic scripts, such as the script of the Pala period and early forms of Devanagari.